This special all-day Alumni-focused event hosted by AANYAA at the Academy celebrates our alumni community, strengthens our connections and careers.

 -

 There are a limited number of appointment slots: sign-ups are first-come, first-served on the day of the event for Academy Alumni only.
-We cannot guarantee a spot (but don't worry- there are more in-person and virtual crit events planned for the fall and throughout the year!)
+We cannot guarantee a spot (but don't worry- there are more crit events throughout the year!)

 -